 July 4th has been named the most dangerous U.S. holiday thanks to the combination of extra travel, alcohol, and fireworks.
-The National Safety Council (NSC) is forecasting 164 deaths and 18,600 injuries to occur in 2018.
+The National Safety Council (NSC) is forecasting 164 deaths and 18,600 injuries for this year.

 At Cory Watson Attorneys, we are committed to helping victims who have suffered personal injuries and passionate about keeping our communities safe.
 Have fun, but stay safe this 4th of July with our quick safety tips.

 Never allow young children to play with fireworks, and never attempt to relight a “dud” firework.
 It could explode unexpectedly and cause serious injury.
 Be sure to buy fireworks from a reputable dealer instead of making your own.
 Remind your family to keep sparklers pointed away from their eyes, as eye injuries are the most common injury associated with fireworks.

 Do not attempt to drive, boat, grill, or handle fireworks while under the influence of alcohol.
 You put yourself and the lives of others at risk.
 When traveling, always wear your seatbelt and practice defensive driving.
 Holiday traffic can be frustrating and dangerous; always keep an eye out for aggressive or distracted drivers.

 Water Sports Safety

 Preventable drowning deaths peak in July, especially with children under the age of 5.
 Keep an eye on small children around swimming pools, boats, lakes, and the beach.
 Always wear a life jacket when boating, and keep a first aid kit handy.
 Lead by example and set water safety rules for your family before swimming.